 What happens if the property is transferred to a new owner after April 1?

 If the property is transferred (by sale or some other type of transaction) to a new owner after April 1, the new owner waits until the following year to file the Homestead Declaration if the property qualifies as a homestead.

 What if I rent my homestead?

 When you complete Form HS-122, enter the percentage of the dwelling that is rented.
 All rental use is required to be reported even if it is 25% or under.
-The rental use percentage is generally the same percentage as reported on your Federal income tax return.
+The rental use percentage is generally the same as reported on your Federal income tax return.

-Example for calculating rental use is:
+An example for calculating rental use is:

 1,800 square foot home with 365 square feet rented.
 The 20.27% rental use (365/1,800 is rounded to 20.00%.
 Eighty percent of your home will be taxed at the resident rate.